 [4] If the payor lives in a state with a state income tax.

-[5] One child, no less than 20%; two children, no less than 25%; three children, no less than 30%; four children, no less than 35%; five children, no less than 40%; more than five children, no more than 40%.
+[5] One child, no less than 20%; two children, no less than 25%; three children, no less than 30%; four children, no less than 35%; five children, no less than 40%; more than five children, no less than 40%.